SmartterHealth/Virtual-Rounding/v2/README.md

 ## Team/Channel/Tab Creation (Optional)

-If you chose to use Teams and Channels to for providers to join/configure meetings/rooms, use this section.
+If you chose to use Teams and Channels to for providers to join/configure meetings/rooms (in addition to, or instead of the Power App interface introduced in v2), use this section.
 Otherwise, proceed to the next section.

-### Script
+### Teams Setup Script

 In this repository is a PowerShell Script (CreateTeamsAndChannels.ps1) that: